ga4gh/gks-common/schema/domain-entities/def/TherapeuticSubstituteGroup.rst

 **Computational Definition**

-A therapeutic action taken that is intended to alter or stop a pathologic process.
+A group of therapeutic procedures that may be treated as substitutes for one another.

     **Information Model**

-Some TherapeuticAction attributes are inherited from :ref:`common:DomainEntity`.
+Some TherapeuticSubstituteGroup attributes are inherited from :ref:`gks.core:DomainEntity`.

     .. list-table::
        :class: clean-wrap